lightning/bolts/03-transactions.md

 reason for the other side to fail the closing protocol; so this is explicitly allowed.
 The signature indicates which variant has been used.

-There will be at least one output, if the funding amount is greater than twice `dust_limit_satoshis`.

 ## Fees